roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

  "Sweet dreams, old man," Crisp said, giving Cori's bare ass a final slap.
 "Sleep fast, because I think you're going to like that view when you wake up."

  Crisp and his crew left and Norm and Cori fell asleep almost instantly, her laying on top of him, her still-hard nipples press against his chest.
 Norm had sweet dreams all right, but nothing that compared to the reality of this day.
-Report_Story #1